micans/pick/README.md

 x=3,c=TC                # A mismatch at position 3, base change T to C i=65,n=1,s=T            # An insertion at position 65 of size 1, sequence T d=79,n=1,s=ATTA         # A deletion at position 79 of size 4, sequence ATTA
-e=144,n=108             # An 'expecterd' deletion (intron/splice) event at position 144 of size 108
+e=144,n=108             # An 'expected' deletion (intron/splice) event at position 144 of size 108
 ```